Sheep-y/tools/ffmpeg/README.md

 ffmpeg must be on the PATH environment variable.

-Video, Audio, Subtitle, metadata, and container format are preserved whenever possible.
+Video, Audio, Subtitle, metadata, and container format are preserved.
 When re-encode is necessary (e.g. hardsub and other filters), very high quality encoding is used to preserve data, and should be followed by conversion to more efficient format(s).

 ## cv (codec video) ##

 Convert video to h264/hevc/vp9.
-Audio is copied (if any).
+Audio and other data is copied (if any).

 ### cv_none ###

-Throws video away, leaving only audio.
+Throws video away, leaving only audio and subtitle.

 ## ca (codec audio) ##

-Convert audio to aac-lc/vorbis.
-Video is copied (if any).
+Convert audio to aac or opus.
+Video and other data is copied (if any).

 ### ca_none ###

-Throws audio away, leaving only video.
+Throws audio away, leaving only video and subtitle.

 ## cs (codec subtitle) ##

 Various subtitle processing.

+### cs_none ###

+Throws subtitle away, leaving only video and audio.

 ### cs_ass, cs_srt ###